 Our 3 Major Fishing Centres: Tortosa, Amposta and Deltebre

 Magical is the best way to describe the fishing from this historic town.
 Fishing here is concentrated in a number of delightful pools and eddies created by the fast flowing water, along with some gorgeous slacks and slow margin drifts.
 Some prolific catches have been taken including many specimens over 140lb.
 When combined with dramatic mountain scenery on a rarely fished stretch of the river this is many of our customers favourite place to fish.
 The experience of hooking a massive cat and then playing it whilst quickly drifting down a fast, surging river is truly unforgettable.

 A prolific location with the potential of a real monster.
 The Ebro changes in character around Amposta, becoming deeper, sluggish and more coloured - perfect catfish habitat.
 The deep reed lined margins here provide the perfect ambush point for these big predators.
-Fishing at Amposta is generally long, slow margin drifts with panicked live baits working in amongst the danger zone.
 Of all our locations Amposta has produced the biggest fish, into the 160 lb + category.
 Despite increased fishing pressure the amount of water available to cover here means that excellent results can still be achieved.

 A vast area of the river, deep, wide, slow and almost entirely untapped.
 The character of the river is similar to Amposta with most of the fish concentrated around reed lines, weed beds, and dead trees.
-Fishing is almost entirely drift orientated with potential to cover miles of perfect margins in the course of a day.
 When the catfish switch on to feed down here spectacular results have been achieved with up to 10 fish per boat per day.
 The scale of the river here, combined with the sheer quantity of bait fish, means that real monsters lurk.